iam-shetty/aws-devops-newbie-to-ninja/README.md

 # aws-devops-newbie-to-ninja
-AWS zero to hero repo for devops engineers to learn AWS in 30 Days.
-This repo includes projects, presentations, interview questions and real time examples.
+AWS newbie to ninja repo for DevOps engineers to learn AWS in 30 Days.
+This repo includes projects, presentations, interview questions and real-time examples.